U.S. Navy-funded research could replace dogs used by bomb squads.

 Research is exploring the path of bio robots with great determination: just 15 days ago at Stanford they turned jellyfish into cyborgs.

 The researchers chose to work with American locusts because they are "sturdy" and "can carry heavy payloads," the research reveals.
 The real challenge was finding a way to "read the minds" of the locusts without undergoing massive surgery.
-The procedure involves a "minor" incision on the heads of the insects that allows them to continue to move their mouths and antennae freely.
+The procedure involves a "minor" incision on the heads of the insects which allows them to continue to move their mouths and antennae freely.

 Cyborg Locusts, the next challenge: control their movements

 To direct the swarms of cyborg locusts where they are needed, Washington University scientists explore two avenues.
 The first, put them in tiny "vehicles" (complete with wheels) to be moved at will.
 The second, definitive, is to apply a silk implant to the insects, a sort of 'nano tattoo' that allows them to be piloted at a distance.

-The cyborg locusts have been exposed to five different explosives and a few other chemicals.
-Within 500 milliseconds of exposure to each substance, an obvious and distinct pattern of activity appears in the insect brains.
+Cyborg locusts have been exposed to five different explosives and some other chemicals.
+Within 500 milliseconds of exposure to each substance, an obvious and distinct pattern of activity appears in the brain of insects.

-This speed can be attributed to the biology of locusts: their small antennae have about 50.000 olfactory neurons.
-This makes them phenomenal at sensing a wide range of substances, better than any artificial sensor humans have ever made.
+This speed can be attributed to the biology of locusts: their small antennas possess about 50.000 olfactory neurons.
+This makes them phenomenal in perceiving a wide range of substances, better than any artificial sensor that humans have ever made.

-Because it would be difficult to process data from so many neurons, the team focused on a 'bottleneck' in the locust brain, a compact region of around 800 neurons that processes information from antennae.
-The signals showed what the insects were detecting, allowing scientists to effectively intercept the reactions of the locusts.
+Since it would be difficult to process the data of so many neurons, the team focused on a "bottleneck" in the brain of the locusts, a compact region of around 800 neurons that processes information from the antennas.
+The signals showed what the bugs were detecting, allowing scientists to effectively intercept locust reactions.

 The signals can be picked up by the electrodes for approximately seven hours after placing the implants on the Cyborg locusts, then fade away.
 The researchers note, however, that this period can be extended by perfecting the surgical technique used for the implant.